rodrimati1992/multindex/README.md

 ### Splitting an array

-This example demonstrates how you can split an array into reference to smaller arrays.
+This example demonstrates how you can split an array into references to smaller arrays.

 ```rust
 use multindex::multindex;